jessegoodier/NGINX-101-Workshop-UDF/Workshop_Config_Guide.md

 ## Open the Controller GUI / Install agent on VM

 1. Open <https://controller1.ddns.net> (User: admin@nginx.com / Nginx1122!)
-2. Click the upper left NGINX logo, then click on **Infrastructure** and then **Graphs**.
-Note that your instance isn't there.
+2. Click the upper left NGINX logo, then click on **Infrastructure**.
+Note that an instance with your hostname isn't there.
-3. Go back to your ssh session and run the controller agent install playbook. (use option 1 or 2)
+3. Go back to your **Web Shell** session and run the controller agent install playbook. (use Option 1 or 2 below)
     1. Full command:
        ```
           ansible-playbook nginx_controller_agent_3x.yaml -b -i hosts -e "user_email=admin@nginx.com user_password=Nginx1122! controller_fqdn=controller1.ddns.net"